-- a referral has been made by a GP who is managing the patient under a GP Mental Health Treatment Plan (item 2702 or item 2710); or - a referral has been made by a GP who is managing the patient under a referred psychiatrist assessment and management plan (item 291); or - a referral has been made by a psychiatrist or paediatrician from an eligible psychiatric or paediatric service (see Referral Requirements for further details regarding psychiatrist and paediatrician referrals).
+- a referral has been made by a GP who is managing the patient under a GP Mental Health Treatment Plan (item 2700, 2701, 2715 or 2717); or - a referral has been made by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan (item 291); or

+• a referral has been made by a psychiatrist or paediatrician from an eligible psychiatric or paediatric service (see Referral Requirements for further details regarding psychiatrist and paediatrician referrals).

-Medicare rebates are available for up to twelve individual allied health services in a calendar year.
-These twelve services may consist of:
+Medicare rebates are available for up to ten individual allied health services in a calendar year.
+These ten services may consist of:

-- GP Focussed Psychological Strategies (FPS) services (items 2721 to 2727); and/or - Psychological therapy services (items 80000 to 80015); and/or - FPS allied mental health services (items 80100 to 80115; 80125 to 80140; 80150 to 80165) and/or - Access to Allied Psychological Services (ATAPS) consultations.
+- GP Focussed Psychological Strategies (FPS) services (items 2721 to 2727); and/or - Psychological therapy services (items 80000 to 80015); and/or - FPS allied mental health services (items 80100 to 80115; 80125 to 80140; 80150 to 80165).